-Change in routine like shift to a new home, can bring out a lot of stress for pets.
-Dogs become accustomed to a routine and change in the same increases their stress levels even if the change is for their own betterment.
+Change in routine like shifting to a new home can bring out a lot of stress for pets.
+Dogs become accustomed to a routine, and change in the same increases their stress levels even if the change is for their own betterment.
 However, if the change is an improvement in the dog’s situation, the body’s stress response will return to its normal status sooner or later.
-Some other common stress factors may include loud noises (thunderstorm, fireworks, construction), boarding or kenneling, and even travel.
+Some other common stress factors may include loud noises (thunderstorms, fireworks, construction), boarding or kenneling, and even travel.
 Meeting new family members (whether people or animals) can also cause stress in pets.
 As per recent studies, Homeopathic Veterinary Medicines may help your pet to deal with stressful situations in a quick and effective way.

-Stress usually come out as aggression in dogs.
-There can be no doubt that pain or illness can cause stress, they may be irritated, frustrated, and even angry.
-Behavioural changes such as lethargy, hiding in quiet spots, inappetite, vomiting and other related signs shows that our dog is not well.
+Stress usually comes out as aggression in dogs.
+There can be no doubt that pain or illness can cause stress.
+They may be irritated, frustrated, and even angry.
+Behavioral changes such as lethargy, hiding in quiet spots, appetite, vomiting, and other related signs show that our dog is not well.
 Common ailments such as hip dysplasia may result in aggression even in a homely pet.
 Subsequently, they may behave aggressively towards anything that gets associated with their pain or discomfort.
-The dog may only be temporarily stressed due to illness but the lifestyle impact continues for a long period of time.
-For instance, a puppy that has spent time in a veterinary clinic due to disease or illness may start disliking the veterinary staff who are associated with it’s discomfort.
+The dog may only be temporarily stressed due to illness, but the lifestyle impact continues for a long period of time.
+For instance, a puppy that has spent time in a veterinary clinic due to disease or illness may start disliking the veterinary staff who are associated with its discomfort.
 Even this can become a reason for their stress when they revisit the veterinary hospital again.

 Weakened Immune System